Skip to main content

 6 mentions Positive Neutral Negative

-• “I like the sense of humor that was put into the game (events are interesting and funny, I love the different memes placed all over the game) which shows that the developers were making it with love.”
+• “I like the sense of humor which was put inside the game (events are interesting and funny, I love different memes placed all over the game) showing that the developers made it with love.”

 • monetization